actoron/jadex/docs/guides/ac/07 Platform Awareness.md

 ```-awamechanisms new String\[\]{"Broadcast", "Multicast", "Message", "Relay"}```

 At runtime the currently active awareness mechanisms can be seen by looking at the subcomponents of the awareness management component.
 To deactivate or activate mechanisms at runtime again subcomponents can be started or stopped.
 Furthermore, the delay between awareness announcements can be configured using ```PlatformConfiguration.setAwaDelay()``` or the ```-awadelay``` parameter, which per default is 20 seconds.
 This delay is propagated down to all awareness mechanisms at startup.
 At runtime the awareness settings can be further customized.
-For this puropose the awareness settings JCC plugin is available.Â
+For this puropose the awareness settings JCC plugin is available.